hsidd1/MQTT-RadCam-Stream/README.md

 # MQTT Radar-Camera Synchronization Stream

-A project that communicates video frame data and radar processed data from external device clients to a server for IoT system synchronization on the end user device (like a Raspberry Pi) using MQTT.
+A project that communicates video frames and radar data from external device clients to a server for IoT system synchronization on the end user device (like a Raspberry Pi) using MQTT.
 Essentially, device clients can publish externally to the broker, and the receiver can process it frame by frame as data is published by subscribing to the respective topics, allowing timestamps to be synchronized as well as radar data coordinates being synchronized with their corresponding video frames for visualization, detection and analysis purposes.
-The end goal is to integrate this with a fare gate set up in our laboratory to track evasions and other analytics.
+Frames are displayed in real time with radars detecting objects within that frame, which are then plotted on the frame for the user.
+This software is being used in a laboratory setting for visualizing traffic, detecting evasions and tracking analytics in a fare gate system, hence the camera and radar positioning relative to each other is specific for this setting.
+I've also added pre-recorded video footage and radar data that are processed frame by frame for demonstration and validation which can be found in this repository as well.

 ## Installation